tinmarino/try/README.md

 * tweak
 * Adjust

+# Enumeration

+* Try to trust
+* Try to code defensively
+* Try to double check
+* Try to understand
+* Try to get free, informal time (together or not)
+* Try to be brave
+  * Fear does not avoid danger

 # Old todo task for MJ

 2/ (10min) Critic 4/Enumeration/Descriptive: I made 3 points, 1/trust, 2/fear 3/Curisotiry.
 I LOVE 2 and 3 but 1 => try to show us your face is not really good, just tell me what you feel